Janaki Venkataraman

-Janaki Venkataraman (1921 – 13 August 2010) was a former Indian Activist who served as the First Lady of India from 1987 until 1992.
-She was the wife of Indian President R. Venkataraman.
-She also served as the former Second Lady of India, during her husband's tenure as Vice President .Upon her husband's assumption of the presidency, Janaki Venkataraman became India's first foreign-born first lady & first foreign-born Second Lady.
+Janaki Venkataraman (1921 – 13 August 2010) was an Indian activist.
+She served as the First Lady of India from 1987 until 1992, as the wife of President R. Venkataraman.
+She also served as the former Second Lady of India, during her husband's tenure as Vice President.

 Early life

-Janaki was born in Pegu, Burma, to Tamil Iyer Burmese Indian parents, Kamala and Krishna Iyer.
+Venkataraman was born in Pegu, Burma, to Tamil Iyer Burmese Indian parents, Kamala and Krishna Iyer.
 Her mother died when she was five and as her father did not remarry, she assisted with the household duties along with her siblings.

-Janaki was married to R. Venkataraman in 1938 and had three daughters.
+She was married to R. Venkataraman in 1938 and had three daughters.
 She was considered "deeply pious" in her Hinduism by Gopal Gandhi.
 After her marriage, her husband's political and unionist activities increased.
 To assist him, she became a partner in the Labor Law Journal which he had established.

 Human rights activist

-Janaki was a human rights activist and led "hundreds of supporters" in protests about the war violence perpetrated upon women during the Bangladeshi War.
+Venkataraman was a human rights activist and led "hundreds of supporters" in protests about the war violence perpetrated upon women during the Bangladeshi War.
 She was an ardent feminist and supported women's self-reliance, as well as a humanitarian, working on projects for the poor.

 In addition, she was an animal rights activist refusing to wear silk which required worms to be killed and instead popularized the wearing of Ahimsa silk, which does not require harming the cocoon.
 Her promotion of wearing saris created without harming the silkworms led to popularity of Ahimsa Silk (also called "mulberry silk") and inspired entrepreneurs to develop the technology further.
 In addition to obtaining a patent, the Andhra Pradesh State Handloom Weavers Co-operative Society began marketing its "vegan wild silk" products to high end fashion labels.

-she was known to be a human rights activist and feminist, advocating for women's self-reliance.
-She also had a strong interest in animal rights, particularly noted for her stance against wearing silk that required killing silkworms.
-She was instrumental in popularizing "Ahimsa silk," which is produced without harming the cocoons.

 When a documentary about her husband's life was made and Janaki was included in only one frame, she requested removal of the image.
 She preferred to be "noticed in the absence than to be ignored as an insignificant presence."

-Second Lady of India (1984 - 1987)
+Second Lady of India (1984–1987)

-As Second Lady(spouse of the Vice President), Janaki Venkataraman's role was largely supportive and ceremonial.
+As Second Lady (spouse of the Vice President), Venkataraman's role was largely supportive and ceremonial.
 She had accompanied her husband to official functions and events, representing the country alongside him.
 While she has no specific-official duties during this period.